-The mixtures are of two main types: homogeneous and heterogeneous mixtures.
+The mixtures are of two main types: homogeneous mixtures and heterogeneous mixtures.
 A homogeneous mixture is a mixture that is uniform throughout.
-A heterogeneous mixture is a mixture that is not uniform throughout, i.e., ingredients of the mixture is distributed unequally.
-Air is a homogeneous mixture of different gases, including oxygen, nitrogen, carbon dioxide, and water vapor.
+A heterogeneous mixture is a mixture that is not uniform throughout, i.e., ingredients of the mixture are distributed unequally.
+Air is a homogeneous mixture of different gases, including oxygen, nitrogen, carbon dioxide, and water vapour.

 Homogeneous mixtures are sometimes also called solutions; especially when it is a mixture of a solid dissolved in a liquid.
 An example of a heterogeneous mixture is the mixture of sand in water.
 On shaking, sand will stay undissolved and are distributed unevenly.
 The sand particles floating around which will eventually settle to the bottom of the bottle makes it a heterogeneous mixture.
-Different types of filters are used to purify and to separate these mixtures from the contaminants.
+Different types of filters are used to purify and for separation of mixtures from the contaminants.
 Based on the type of contaminant-large or small, filters of different pore sizes can be used, even at home.

 Filtration also plays a role in water treatment.
 The process of filtration can become a costly process when it comes to water treatment and water purification.
 Maintenance and lack of regulation can become major disadvantages of filtration.
 Also, water treatment filters are not regulated by any health commission or department, so the effectiveness of filtration and purification can vary widely between manufacturers.
 But filters have enough advantages to be used as a mechanism of water treatment or purification.